German-themed beer festivals take place in the Lower Mainland each fall including Oktoberfest events in Vancouver, Port Moody and elsewhere.

 Celebrating its 7th year in 2018, Harrison Beer Festival celebrations include an Irish-themed Cask Night on the Friday from 6:30 to 10:30 pm.

-IN 2017 tickets for this were $30 and included a tasting glass, 3 beverage tokens, a buffet and music by the Celtic Vancouver-based band Blackthorn.
+Last year tickets for this were $30 and included a tasting glass, 3 beverage tokens, a buffet and music by the Celtic Vancouver-based band Blackthorn.

 At the event 8 to 10 different breweries compete to see whose beer is most popular (as proven by whose keg gets finished first).